snowbillr/blog/_drafts/buttons-in-phaser-3.md

 Lucky for us our project already has taken care of the first part of our most basic button.
 That ugly green text on that ugly black background?
 Looks like a perfect candidate for an ugly button!.

 Every object that gets added to our scene is an instance that extends from `Phaser.GameObjects.GameObject`.
 In this case, `Phaser.GameObjects.Text` extends the base `GameObject` class.
-Its this class that provides us with the method we need to make our text (or image, or sprite, or any other `GameObject`) clickable.
+It's this class that provides us with the method we need to make our text (or image, or sprite, or any other `GameObject`) clickable.

 We need tell Phaser that we want our player to be able to interact with our `GameObject`.
 [I wonder what method we should call on GameObject.](https://github.com/photonstorm/phaser/blob/v3.3.0/src/gameobjects/GameObject.js#L262)

 Great guess!
 It *is* the `setInteractive` method.
 Don't worry about any of the arguments to the method for now.
-If we call that method on our text with no parameters, it will make the rectangular bounds of our text interactive, which is exactly what we want.
+If we call that method on our text object with no parameters, it will make the rectangular bounds of our text interactive, which is exactly what we want.
 So let's do that in `scenes/simple-scene.js`.
 We'll also keep a reference to our text object in a variable so we have access to it later.
 Since we don't need the coke can sprite, we can remove that as well.

 ```javascript
 export class SimpleScene extends Phaser.Scene {